Phoenix Union Bioscience High School

-Phoenix Union Bioscience High School is part of the Phoenix Union High School District.
-The campus is located in downtown Phoenix, Arizona.
-The school's mission is to prepare tomorrow's scientists by providing the students of Phoenix Union with a science education through intensive collaboration with the academic and scientific communities in downtown Phoenix.
-The new building and renovation of the current building began in June 2006, and opened in the fall of 2007.
+Phoenix Union Bioscience High School is a small magnet school within the Phoenix Union High School District and the campus is in downtown Phoenix, Arizona, US.
+The school specializes in preemptive science education with a concentration in engineering or biomedical studies.
+A new building was constructed and the existing one renovated, opening in the fall of 2007.

 Enrollment

-Bioscience hosts approximately 180 freshmen through seniors.
-The first class of 43 students graduated from Bioscience in May 2010.
-97 percent of its 10th graders met or excelled the AIMS Math exam (in 2009), the highest public (non-charter) school percentage in the Valley, and No. 2 in the state.
+Bioscience currently is home to approximately 395 students in grades 9 - 12.
+The student-to-faculty ratio for the 2023 to 2024 school year was 1:18, with an average class size of 1:24.
+The first class of 43 students graduated from Bioscience in May 2010, and the class of 2024 has the largest prospective graduation class of 103 students.
+97 percent of its 10th graders passed the AIMS Math exam (in 2009), the highest public (non-charter) school percentage in the Valley, and No. 2 in the state.
 Their science scores were No. 3 in the state among non-charter schools.

-In its first year of eligibility, Bioscience earned an "Excelling" Achievement Profile from the State, the highest a school can attain.
+In its first year of eligibility, Bioscience earned the maximum "Excelling" Achievement Profile from the State.